cloudiator/colosseum/documentation/api/entities/Location.md

 ***

-## PUT /api/cloudLocation/{cloudLocation_id}
+## PUT /api/location/{location_id}

 ###Description

-Updates the CloudLocation entity identified by the given id.
+Updates the location entity identified by the given id.

 ###Request Parameters

 Parameter           | Description
 -------------       | -------------
-cloudLocation_id    | The id of the cloudLocation to update. cloud               | The cloud associated with the CloudLocation. location            | The location associated with the CloudLocation. cloudUuid           | The UUID of the CloudLocation.
+location_id         | The id of the location to update. cloud               | The cloud associated with the location. locationOffer       | The location associated with the location. cloudUuid           | The UUID of the location.

 ###Request Example

 ```
 {
    "cloud":1,
-   "location":1,
+   "locationOffer":1,
    "cloudUuid":"regionOne"
 }
 ```

 ###Response

 The updated entity.
-See GET /api/cloudLocation/{cloudLocation_id}
+See GET /api/location/{location_id}

 ###Response Codes